modolabs/Kurogo-Mobile-Web/doc/mw/configuration.rst

 --------------
 Temp Directory
 --------------
-* *TMP_DIR* - This should be set to your a writable temporary directory.
+* *TMP_DIR* - This should be set to a writable temporary directory.
 If this entry is blank, it will use the system default temporary directory.

 ------